C2DH/ranketwo/_assignments/boder/10-Boder-Dissemination.en.md

 ### Reading/viewing suggestions
 <!-- section-contents -->

-This website provides a clear explanation of how to work with Historypin: https://www.fractuslearning.com/historypin/
+Read a review of Historypin in the American in the American Archivist: https://reviews.americanarchivist.org/2016/07/02/historypin/
 <!-- briefing-teacher -->